kavinder-singh-3702/appointment/frontend/README.md

 3. `npm run dev` to start on `http://localhost:3000`.
 4. Visit `http://localhost:3000/appointments` to use the UI (root path redirects there).

-The `/appointments` page shows a responsive table of appointments, includes a form with client-side validation (required fields + future datetime), refresh controls, and success/error messaging.
+The `/appointments` page shows a responsive table plus a filter panel (patient search, doctor/status selects, date window).
+Doctor values are fetched from `/api/doctors`.
+Creating appointments happens through a modal with client-side validation for required fields and future datetime; success/error states surface inline and above the table.